iameskild/electionfinances/README.md

 # electionfinances
-Project analyzing US House of Representative election results and finances
+Project analyzing 2016 US House of Representative election results and finances.

+For the complete analysis write-up, please visit see article on my [blog](https://doublee.io/blog/2019/10/30/analyzing-campaign-finances).